 - Referrals for job readiness and financial education

-Learn more about the background of how Survivors FIRST started and how YWCA works with the King County Prosecuting Attorney's Office by watching this recording from our 2020 Week Without Violence event, "Survivor-Defendants in the Criminal Justice System."
+Learn more about the background of how Survivors FIRST started and how YWCA works with the King County Prosecuting Attorney's Office by watching the video below:

 Black and African American survivors face many barriers to finding safety, justice, and accessing supportive domestic violence services.